vcilabs/terradactyl/README.md

 ### Terraform version management

+Terradactyl gives you some powerful ways to manage which versions of Terraform you support and where.

+You may set **project-wide** OR **stack-explicit** versions, by using a config file (`terradactyl.yaml`, see [Configuration](#configuration)).

+In addition, Terradactyl will also, search for a stack's desired Terraform version from one of **your HCL files**.

+    terraform {
+      required_version = "~> 0.13.0"
+    }

+If a configuration like the one above is discovered in your stack's ...

+  * `settings.tf`
+  * `versions.tf`
+  * `backend.tf`

+... file, Terradactyl will download and use that version as required.

+NOTE: These files are searched in the order you see above.
+If you specify `required_version` multiple times, the last one discovered is used.

 #### Explicit versions

 By default, Terradactyl will always use the **latest** stable version of Terraform.
-If you do not specify a version, you will always get the latest stable version of Terraform available.
+So, if you don't specify a version, you will always get the latest stable version of Terraform available.

 But, as part of Terradactyl's configuration, you can specify a **project** Terraform version, making it the default for _your_ monorepo: